dodona-edu/dodona-edu.github.io/en/tested/references/exercise-config/README.md

 * `batch`: All executable files are compiled at once.
 * `context`: Each executable file is compiled separately (individual compilation).

-The main advantage of the back compilation is that it's faster than the individual compilation.
+The main advantage of the batch compilation is that it's faster than the individual compilation.
 As such, it is the default.

 Example (using individual compilation):